Merry we meet. Merry we meet. Merry we meet. Merry we meet.

 Written and compiled by George Knowles.

-Since their initiation into witchcraft by Alex Sanders in February 1970, and starting their own coven in December the same year.
-Janet and Stewart Farrar have done much to make Wicca and the pagan way available to the public.
+Since their initiation into witchcraft by Alex Sanders in February 1970 and starting their own coven in December the same year, Janet and Stewart Farrar have done much to make Wicca and the pagan way available to the public.
 Their books have become classics in their own time, and over the years through faultless and diligent hard work, they became England’s most eminent and respected modern day witches.
 After the death of Stewart Farrar on the 7th February 2000, Janet married their family friend and business partner Gavin Bone on the 5th May 2001.
-Together they continue to work on promoting and explaining the craft to those who would want to hear.
+Since then they have continue to work on promoting and explaining the craft to those who would want to hear.

 Janet Farrar was born as Janet Owen on the 24th June 1950, in Clapham a district of London, England.
 Her father Ronald Owen came from an English and Welsh background, her mother Ivy Owen (nee Craddock) was an immigrant Irishwoman.
 Both parents worked in the local hospital and were members of the Church of England.
 Janet was five years old when her mother passed away.